1) What does it mean to have an uncontested versus a contested dissolution of marriage/civil union?

 3) How do I file for my own dissolution of marriage/civil union?

 For contested or uncontested dissolutions, the Clerk's Office can give you a prepared packet of forms.
 Fill out these forms and self-draft a Petition for Dissolution.
 Once the paperwork is filed, you will receive a case number and judge (Calendar) assignment.
 You may set up a court date at the Motion Counter.
-At a later date, if there has been no activity on the case, you will receive a white postcard in the mail notifying you of your first court date.
+At a later date, if there has been no activity on the case, you will receive a white postcard in the mail notifying you of a status court date.

 4) What if I cannot afford an attorney?